- Docs Home

 Linux Performance Analysis in 60,000 Milliseconds is published by the author Brendan Gregg and the Netflix Performance Engineering team.
 All tools used can be obtained from the official release of Linux.
 You can analyze outputs of the following list items to troubleshoot most common performance issues.

-For detailed usage, see the corresponding man
+For detailed usage, see the corresponding man instructions.

 perf